 Memorial Union | 2501 SW Jefferson Way

-The Memorial Union is the center of campus life.
-Designed by Lee Thomas, a 1907 Oregon Agricultural College graduate, it is considered one of the finest examples of neoclassic architecture in Oregon.
+The Memorial Union was designed by Lee Thomas, a 1907 Oregon Agricultural College graduate, and is considered one of the finest examples of neoclassic architecture in Oregon.
 It was dedicated in 1929 to those who served in World War I, then rededicated in 2009 to all members of the armed forces.
 More than 120 flags representing every country that has ever sent a student to the university proudly hang in the concourse.

 Waldo Hall | 2250 SW Jefferson Way

 Completed in 1907 as a women’s dormitory, it was named for Clara Humason Waldo, the first woman to serve on the Board of Regents.

 Weatherford Hall | 300 SW 26th Street